lucono/karma-test-explorer/README.md

 ---
 Please take a minute to rate this extension in the [marketplace](https://marketplace.visualstudio.com/items?itemName=lucono.karma-test-explorer) and star it on [GitHub](https://github.com/lucono/karma-test-explorer/stargazers).
 For issues, questions, or feature requests, see [Reporting Issues](./docs/documentation.md#reporting-issues).

 ---

+## Why this Extension

+Karma Test Explorer is based on the [Angular/Karma Test Explorer](https://github.com/Raagh/angular-karma_test-explorer) extension and is a major rewrite aimed at facilitating various significant enhancements and new features (such as those in the initial release [changelog](./CHANGELOG.md#010---sep-28-2021)).

+Its core focus is on robust support for:

+- Large projects with thousands of tests
+- Remote development sceanarios with [Dev Containers](https://code.visualstudio.com/docs/remote/containers)
+- Flexibility to support a wide range of testing scenarios and workflows
+- Simplicity to "just work" - without any or much configuration
+- Reliability, usability, and team productivity

+---